Rohitchaudhary2/KlearSplit_React/README.md

    The backend server will run on `http://localhost:3000` by default.

-   The Angular application will run on `http://localhost:4200` by default.
+   The React application will run on `http://localhost:5173` by default.

 ## Environment Variables